Cruelty In The Bible?

 - Spiritual death means separation from God

-- Separation from God is described as the eternal lake of fire
+- Separation from God is described as the eternal lake of fire, outer darkness or hell.

 - God loves you very much... more than you can imagine

 - God is not only love, He is just.
 That means He must punish lawbreaking.
 There must be justice.

 - That means every human being is heading for the eternal lake of fire.
 The second death.
 What is commonly called hell.